-- (2) Provides that the proceedings will-- - (i) Include a prompt, fair, and impartial investigation and resolution; - (ii) Be conducted by officials who at a minimum receive annual training on the issues related to domestic violence, dating violence, sexual assault, and stalking and on how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability; - (iii) Provide the accuser and the accused with the same opportunities to have others present during any institutional disciplinary proceeding, including the opportunity to be accompanied to any related meeting or proceeding by the advisor of their choice; and - (iv) Require simultaneous notification, in writing, to both the accuser and the accused, of-- - (A) The result of any institutional disciplinary proceeding that arises from an allegation of domestic violence, dating violence, sexual assault, or stalking; - (B) The institution's procedures for the accused and the victim to appeal the result of the institutional disciplinary proceeding, if such procedures are available;
+- (2) Provides that the proceedings will-- - (i) Include a prompt, fair, and impartial investigation and resolutionresult; - (ii) Be conducted by officials who at a minimum receive annual training on the issues related to domestic violence, dating violence, sexual assault, and stalking and on how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability; - (iii) Provide the accuser and the accused with the same opportunities to have others present during any institutional disciplinary proceeding, including the opportunity to be accompanied to any related meeting or proceeding by the advisor of their choice; and - (iv) Not limit the choice of advisor for either the accuser or the accused; however, the institution may establish restrictions regarding the extent to which the advisor may participate in the proceedings, as long as the restrictions apply equally to both parties; and - $\frac{(v(iv))}{(v(iv))}$ Require simultaneous notification, in writing, to both the accuser and the accused, of-- - (A) The result of any institutional disciplinary proceeding that arises from an allegation of domestic violence, dating violence, sexual assault, or stalking, unless the accuser or the accused requests not to be informed of this information;

-- (C) Any change to the result; and - (D) When such results become final. - (3) For the purposes of this paragraph-- - (i) An institution's disciplinary proceedings are considered prompt, fair, and impartial if the proceedings are-- - (A) Completed within the timeframe designated by an institution's policy and without undue delay; - (B) Conducted in a manner that is consistent with the institution's policies and transparent to all parties; - (C) Conducted by officials who do not have a real or perceived conflict of interest or bias for or against the accused or the accuser; and - (D) At a minimum, comply with guidance issued by the U.S. Department of Education's Office for Civil Rights. - (ii) Advisor means an individual who provides the accused or accuser support or counsel.
+- (B) The institution's procedures for the accused and the victim to appeal the result of the institutional disciplinary proceeding, if such procedures are available; - (C) Any change to the result; and - (D) When such results become final. - (3) For the purposes of this paragraph-- - (i) An institution's disciplinary proceedings are considered A prompt, fair, and impartial if the proceedings are proceeding includes a proceeding that is-- - (A) Completed within thea reasonable timeframe designated by an institution's policy and without undue delay; - (B) Conducted in a manner that is consistent with the institution's policies and transparent to all parties:-- - (1) Is consistent with the institution's policies and transparent to the accuser and accused; - (2) Includes timely notice to the accuser and accused of all meetings relevant to the proceeding; and - (3) Provides timely access to both the accuser and the accused to any information that will be used during the proceeding; and

+- (C) Conducted by officials who do not have a real or perceived conflict of interest or bias for or against the accused accuser or the accuser; and accused. - (D) At a minimum, comply with guidance issued by the U.S.

+Department of Education's Office for Civil Rights. - (ii) Advisor means an individual who provides the accuser or accused or accuser support or counsel.
 An institution may not limit the choice of advisor for either party.
-However, an institution may establish limits regarding the extent to which an advisor may participate in the proceedings, such as restricting cross-examination of witnesses or prohibiting advisors from addressing the decision-maker, as long as the limits apply equally to both parties.
+However, an institution may establish limits regarding the extent to which an advisor may participate in the proceedings, such as restricting cross examination of witnesses or prohibiting advisors from addressing the decision maker, as long as the limits apply equally to both parties. - (iii) Proceeding means all activities related to the resolution of an institutional disciplinary complaint, including, but not limited to, fact-finding investigations, formal or informal meetings, and hearings. - (iv) Result means an initial, interim, orand final decision by any official or entity authorized to resolve disciplinary matters within the institution.
+The result must include any sanctions imposed by the institution when the results are final.
+Notwithstanding 20 USC 1232(g), the result must also include the reason for the result.